langgenius/dify/api/core/tools/docs/en_US/tool_scale_out.md

 ```

-- `type`: Credential field type, currently supports `secret-input`, `text-input`, `select` three types, corresponding to password input box, text input box, drop-down box, if it is `secret-input`, it will hide the input content on the frontend, and the backend will encrypt the input content.
+- `type`: Credential field type, currently can be either `secret-input`, `text-input`, or `select` , corresponding to password input box, text input box, and drop-down box, respectively.
+If set to `secret-input`, it will mask the input content on the frontend, and the backend will encrypt the input content.

 ## 3. Prepare Tool yaml
 A provider can have multiple tools, each tool needs a yaml file to describe, this file contains the basic information, parameters, output, etc. of the tool.